Daniel J. Frey

 The public couldn't understand the motivations of the wealthy because we were poor.

-You can point to the American Civil war as being one of the turning points in history where a War of the Aristocracy was committed to further the power and control of industry.
+You can point to the American Civil War as being one of the turning points in history, where a War of the Aristocracy was committed to further the power and control of industry.

 The First World War was a war between the Aristocracy of Europe.